 If an emergency occurs after hours, you are encouraged to call the Crisis Center at (319) 351-0140; Department of Public Safety at (319) 335-5022; or UIHC Emergency Room at (319) 356-2233.
 If you have concerns about another staff or faculty member, Faculty and Staff Services can be reached at (319) 335-2085.

-To begin individual counseling at the UCS, the first step is to schedule a meeting with a UCS staff member for an initial consultation appointment.
+To begin individual therapy at the UCS, the first step is to schedule a meeting with a UCS staff member for an initial consultation appointment.
 This appointment provides an opportunity for you to discuss your concerns with a therapist and determine which service will best meet your needs.

 In addition to individual and group counseling, the UCS also offers brief couples counseling.
 This service is designed to address relationship concerns between people who are involved in an intimate r...Learn More